lalamefine/AutoAdmin/README.md

 This bundle generates admin pages automatically with no need for configuration.
 You can manage your Doctrine entities (list, create, edit, delete, associations included) with a simple and clean interface that makes use of `__toString()` methods.

-It is a no-dependency bundle and it only includes htmx.

 Installation
 ================
 1. Run `composer require lalamefine/autoadmin`